-The project is being funded by a $660,000 grant from the EPA Watershed Management Assistance Program Grant program.
-Contributions from partners are matching the grant and total $220,000.
+The project was funded by a $660,000 grant from the EPA Watershed Management Assistance Program Grant program.
+Contributions from partners matched the grant and total $220,000.
 The grant program assists local and tribal governments with integration of watershed protection and land use decisions as they implement the Puget Sound Partnership’s Action Agenda.
 Grant funds must be used to support protection and restoration of high value, aquatic resources, and enhance local programs in areas threatened by growth.
 Measurable outcomes expected by EPA include land protection, water quality protection and restoration, and riparian/aquatic habitat protection and restoration.

 Model for Other Watersheds

 The technical methodology, process and final products will be documented, presented and transferred to other watersheds within the Kitsap County region and throughout the Northwest, with specific attention to those involved in restoring and protecting Puget Sound.
 The communication strategy is available for review at here.

-An Advisory Committee composed of representatives from Bremerton Planning Commission, Bremerton City Council, Bremerton Mayor, Kitsap County Planning Commission, Kitsap County Board of County Commissioners, and Suquamish Tribal Council will represent the interests of their respective bodies and convene at key project milestones to address issues and concerns for Gorst Creek Watershed Plan.
+An Advisory Committee composed of representatives from Bremerton Planning Commission, Bremerton City Council, Bremerton Mayor, Kitsap County Planning Commission, Kitsap County Board of County Commissioners, and Suquamish Tribal Council represented the interests of their respective bodies and convened at key project milestones to address issues and concerns for Gorst Creek Watershed Plan.
 These meetings are shown on the project schedule here.

 Both the City of Bremerton and Kitsap County approved and adopted the Final Gorst Creek Watershed Comprehensive Plan and Planned Action EIS through their own legislative processes.
-The Planned Action Ordinance is anticipated to be adopted in the first quarter of 2014.
+The Planned Action Ordinance was adopted by the City in the first quarter of 2014.
 A timeline for adoption is included in the project schedule at here.